ucsd-dsc-arts/dsc160-midterm-group18/README.md

 ## Team Roles

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.
+Brian Qian- abstract, provided explanation to the data section, worked on analysis code file, provided and explained results, dicussion
+Nicholas Kho- found the data to use, worked on the introduction code file, provided and explained results, dicussion Emma Logomasini- abstract, found the data to use, provided explanation to the data section, worked on analysis code file, provided and explained results, dicussion

 ## Technical Notes and Dependencies